2015 Metro Manila Film Festival

 The festival began on December 23, 2015, kicking off with the traditional Parada ng mga Artista (Parade of the Stars) float parade from Mall of Asia in Pasay to Quirino Grandstand in Manila.
 Showings are from December 25 until January 7.

 The Gabi ng Parangal (Awards Night) was held on December 27 at the Kia Theatre, Araneta Center, Quezon City, hosted by KC Concepcion and Richard Gutierrez.
-Both the Parade of Stars and the Awards Night are aired via delayed telecast on TV5 thru a co-production with Viva Entertainment.
+Both the Parade of Stars and the Awards Night are aired via delayed telecast on TV5 through a co-production with Viva Entertainment.

-Metro Manila Film Festival reported that the total earnings of the festival was 1 billion pesos (Dec.
-25-Jan.
-6 only).
+Metro Manila Film Festival reported that the total earnings of the festival was 1 billion pesos (December 25 – January 6 only).
 It did not report the earnings for each film.

 This was the only festival under MMDA chairman Emerson Carlos.

 Entries

 Regular entries

 The official list of entries was announced on June 20, 2015.
 From the 21 submissions, 8 were chosen for the festival.